In tech, hiring freezes, layoffs, and general stagnation seems to be at the top of everyone’s mind lately.

 How are the things you’re working on impacting the bottom line at a business that’s struggling in a recession?

-Focus on improving your current job and interview skills so that you’ll be ready to hunker down and adapt if your company makes changes to hiring.
+Focus on improving your current job and interview skills, and even how to negotiate a severance package so that you’ll be ready to hunker down and adapt if your company makes changes to hiring.